PrasadAuti/flask-webhook-app/README.md

 ##### Flask will start at http://127.0.0.1:5000
 ---

+### 🖼️ Screenshots
+- Check Project demo and screenshot in static/demo

+---
 ## 📡 Usage
 1. Open the dashboard in your browser.
     > The app will generate a unique user_id and assign it via cookies.